physionetchallenges/physionetchallenges.github.io/2022/index.md

 ## <a name="submissions"></a> Submitting your Algorithm

-See [this page](submissions) for information about how to prepare your algorithm.
-We will start accepting submissions in the coming weeks.
+See [this page](submissions) for information about how to prepare your algorithm and [this form](https://docs.google.com/forms/d/e/1FAIpQLSeKp_2W4v7Pg7s1JEYXIhWNxNm2u7TC0U7Ni5Pr3BxHUiZWcg/viewform?usp=sf_link) to submit your algorithm when ready.

 ## <a name="scoring"></a> Challenge Scoring